qdrant/landing_page/qdrant-landing/content/solutions/_index.md

 ---
+page_title: Vector Search Solutions
 title: Solutions
-section_title: Tasks and Problems solved with Qdrant
+section_title: Challenges and tasks solved with Qdrant
 subtitle: Here are just a few examples of how Qdrant can help your Business
-description: Elevate Your Business with Qdrant.
-Tasks and Problems solved with Qdrant
+description: Elevate your business with vector search and vector databse.
+Tasks and challenges solved with Qdrant vector search engine.
 ---